I have been playing Gods Unchained for a little over a week now and all I can say is that I love this game!

 If you have a laptop or desktop with better specs then you can easily play the game with no issues at all.

 I can’t find the recommended system requirement from the official God’s Unchained website but I will link it here as soon as they post their recommended system requirement.

 Have a Fast and Stable Internet Connection

-However, if you can’t reconnect back during the specified timeframe and if you lost your connection during the battle, then you will lose the game.
+However, if you can’t reconnect during the specified timeframe and if you lose your connection during the battle, then you will lose the game.